spencerfjelstad/byte_le_royale_2020/docs/DisasterousGameRules/_sources/enums.md.txt

 # Enums
 Here's a cheatsheet of all the enums.
-Example: To access a BuildingType, you would do `BuildingType.mind`.
+Example: To access a BuildingType, you would do `BuildingType.mint`.

 * [ActionType](#actiontype)
 * [CityLevel](#citylevel)